tmedwards/sugarcube-2/docs/core/special-names.md

 ### `StoryInit` {#special-passage-storyinit}

 Used for pre-story-start initialization tasks, like variable initialization (happens at the beginning of story initialization).
+Generates no output.

 #### History: